lucocozz/Argus/docs/en/guide/validation.md

 ## Built-in Validators

-cargs provides several built-in validators to simplify common validation scenarios.
+argus provides several built-in validators to simplify common validation scenarios.
 These can be applied directly to option definitions.

 ### Range Validation